-Lungs.
-The lungs and trachea (sectioned below the larynx) were removed with the attached mediastinal tissue.
-The mediastinal tissue containing the mediastinal lymph nodes was resectioned from the lung lobes and fixed in formalin and archived at the disposal of the sponsor.
-The remaining tissue/organs-lower half of the trachea, main stem bronchi, and lung lobes-were weighed (recorded as "lung, whole").
+Lungs: The lungs and trachea (sectioned below the larynx) were removed with the attached mediastinal tissue.
+The mediastinal tissue containing the mediastinal lymph nodes was resectioned and from the lung lobes and fixed in formalin and archived at the disposal of the Sponsor.
+The remaining tissue/organs: lower half of the trachea, main stem bronchi and lung lobes were weighed (recorded as "lung, whole").

-Right Lung Lobes.
-For analysis of fiber content following digestion by low-temperature ashing, the bronchus leading to the right lung lobe was removed, leaving as little bronchial tissue as possible on the lobes.
-The lobes were weighed (recorded as "right lung lobes") separately and inserted into a plastic bag and deep-frozen $(-20^{\circ}C)$.
+Right Lung Lobes (For analysis of fiber content following digestion by Low Temperature Ashing): The bronchus leading to the right lung lobe was removed, leaving as little bronchial tissue as possible on the lobes.
+The lobes were weighed (recorded as "right lung lobes") separately and inserted into a plastic bag and deep-frozen (-20°C).

-Left Lung Lobe.
-For histopathology, the main-stem bronchus of the left lung lobes was removed just above the point of bifurcation.
-The left lung was weighed (recorded as "left lung lobe"), then fixed in 10% neutral buffered formalin solution by instillation under a pressure of 30 cm H2O and immersion for 2 h, and subsequently stored in formalin.
+Left Lung Lobe (For histopathology): The main-stem bronchus of the left lung lobes was removed just above the point of bifurcation.
+The left lung was weighed (recorded as "left lung lobe"), then fixed in 10% neutral buffered formalin solution by instillation under a pressure of 30 cm H2O and immersion for two hours and subsequently stored in formalin.
 A short piece of duodenum was taken and fixed with the left lung lobes in formalin.
-The left lobe remained in the formalin fixation for no more than 48 h.
+The left lobe remained in the formalin fixation for no more than 48 hours).
 At this time the lobe was frontally trimmed.
-The dorsal half was transferred to 70% ethanol, along with the piece of duodenum, dehydrated, embedded in paraffin wax, and stored for immunohistochemical staining for evaluation of the proliferative response.
-The frontal half was replaced in formalin until processed, embedded, and cut at a nominal thickness of 4 μ m.
-Two sets of slides were prepared: One set was stained with hematoxylin and eosin for histopathological examination, and the second set was stained with trichrome for collagen specific analysis.
-The trachea was processed, embedded, cut at a nominal thickness of $4 \,\mu m$ and stained with hematoxylin and eosin.
+The dorsal half was transferred to 70% Ethanol, along with the piece of duodenum, dehydrated, embedded in paraffin wax and stored for immuno-histochemical staining for evaluation of the proliferative response.
+The frontal half was replaced in formalin until processed, embedded, cut at a nominal thickness of 4 micrometers.
+Two sets of slides were prepared: one was stained with hematoxylin and eosin for histopathological examination and the second set was stained with trichrome for collagen specific analysis.
+The trachea was processed, embedded, cut at a nominal thickness of 4 micrometers and stained with hematoxylin and eosin.

-Slides of the frontal left lung lobe and of the trachea were examined histopathologically by Dr. H. J. Chevalier, EPS.
+Slides of the frontal left lung lobe and of the trachea were examined histopathologically by Dr. H.J.
+Chevalier EPS.
 Chronic pulmonary changes and fibrosis were evaluated according to the grading system presented by McConnell and Davis (2002).
-In addition, the amount of collagen deposition at the bronchoalveolar junctions was presented as a grade from 0 to 5 as described in the annex of the EU guidelines (Bernstein & Riego-Sintes, 1999).
+In addition the amount of collagen deposition at the broncho-alveolar junctions was presented as a grade from 0 - 5 as described in the annex of the EU guidelines (Bernstein and Riego-Sintes, 1999).